microcks/microcks-testcontainers-node-nest-demo/step-4-write-rest-tests.md

   });
 ```

+> You can execute this test from your IDE or from the terminal using the `npm run test --runTestsByPath src/pastry/pastry.service.spec.ts` command.

 If you run this test, it should pass and that means we have successfully configured the application to start with all the required containers
 and that they're correctly wired to the application.
 Within this test:
 * We're reusing the data that comes from the examples in the `Pastry API` OpenAPI specification and Postman collection.